Skip to menu Skip to content Skip to footer

-If you didn’t receive the ATAR you needed to get into your first preference program, you may consider it a ‘bad’ ATAR.
+If you don't receive the ATAR you need to get into your first preference university degree, you may consider it a ‘bad’ ATAR.
 But we wouldn’t put that label on it just yet.
 A wise wizard once said “all we have to do is decide what to do with the ATAR that is given to us”, or something like that.

 So, what happens if you don't get the ATAR you need?